Cooperative Research and Single IRB (sIRB) Review

 Questions about reliance should be directed to IRB-Reliance@illinois.edu

 C- Memorandums of Understanding

 The purpose of a “Memorandum of Understanding” (MOU) is to formalize an affiliation between University of Illinois and another institution that have researchers who frequently collaborate with UNIVERSITY OF ILLINOIS researchers on protocols that involve human subjects research.
-The MOU is established by each institution’s office for research (such as our Vice Chancellor for Research Office), IRB, human subjects research office, legal counsel, etc. The difference between an MOU and an Institutional Authorization Agreement is that the MOU can be used to cover any collaborative research that includes researchers from both institutions on protocols involving human subjects research, where each IRB agrees that the MOU can be used so that one IRB will be the IRB of record (as opposed to institutional authorization agreements, which are protocol specific).
+The MOU is established by each institution’s office for research (such as the Office for the Vice Chancellor for Research and Innovation), IRB, human subjects research office, legal counsel, etc. The difference between an MOU and an Institutional Authorization Agreement is that the MOU can be used to cover any collaborative research that includes researchers from both institutions on protocols involving human subjects research, where each IRB agrees that the MOU can be used so that one IRB will be the IRB of record (as opposed to institutional authorization agreements, which are protocol specific).

 When each IRB agrees to use the MOU for the project a brief letter is sent from the institution that will use the MOU to rely on the other IRB.
 As with institutional authorization agreement Type 2 above, in cases where the University of Illinois IRB will rely on your collaborators IRB to be the IRB of record, University of Illinois researchers will not need to file a University of Illinois IRB application (as we will rely on the approved application at the other IRB).
 Conversely, when the other institution is using the MOU to rely on the Illinois IRB, then the campus researchers will need to file an IRB application and get approval.

 MOU’s are relatively limited, and currently exist between University of Illinois and:

 - Mayo Clinic